4th of August Regime: Economic policy

 Many elements of this program persist in Greek economic policy.
 Metaxas' regime founded the Workers' Center (Εργατικό Κέντρο), which was established to look after workers' housing and recreation, among other things.

 The 4th of August regime initially stabilized the drachma, which had been suffering from high inflation.
 Exploiting the newfound solidity of the currency, Metaxas' government embarked on large public works programs (such as the Ellinikon International Airport), including land drainage, construction of railways, road improvements, and modernization of the telecommunications infrastructure.

 Metaxas' economic program met with initial success, with a marked rise in per capita income and temporary decline in unemployment in Greece between 1936 and 1938 (unemployment skyrocketed after 1938).
 Capitalizing on this success, the government instituted debt relief for farmers and instituted price floors on some agricultural goods to redistribute wealth to the countryside.

 Also, on the legislation sector the Greek civil code, was finally completed by a jurist commission; a plan pending since the years of Otto of Greece.

 Other

 Another organization established by the regime was for the first time a state radio station; the YRE (today ERT), suitable also for the propaganda of the regime.

 Also, during the years of the regime, the first law was made to establish the National parks of Greece, as an example of the physiolatry, promoted by the regime.
 However, during these years, Ilissos river was covered in Athens.

 Differences from other far-right regimes

-There is some debate over how the regime relates to other far-right regimes of the 1930s, especially Fascist Italy and Nazi Germany.
+There is some debate over the regime's relationship to other far-right regimes of the 1930s, especially Fascist Italy and Nazi Germany.
 Some of the main and important differences of Metaxas' regime as compared to other far-right governments include: